martineleirvik/Semester-project-2/README.md

 ## Description

-The e-commerce website has both customer-facing and admin sections which is only visable to logged in admin users.
+The e-commerce website has both customer-facing and admin sections, which the admin sections is only visable to logged in admin users.

 The data is populated by a Strapi API supplied by Noroff that is deployed locally.